Jaitapur Nuclear Power Project: Project description

 It is proposed to construct 6 European Pressurized Reactors designed and developed by Framatome (former Areva) of France, each of 1650 MW, thus totalling 9900 MW.
 These are the third generation pressurised water reactors (PWR).

 Estimated cost of this project was around ₹1000 billion.
 A memorandum of understanding was signed between the Indian and French governments and an agreement between Areva and the Nuclear Power Corporation of India during French president Nicolas Sarkozy's visit to India during December 2010.
 A new agreement between Électricité de France and the Nuclear Power Corporation of India was signed in March 2018.

 The cost of building the plant is about ₹20 crore per MW electric power compared with ₹5 crore per MW electric power for a coal power station.
 Nuclear power plants generally feature significantly higher investment cost while day-to-day operating cost is lower compared to combustion plants.
 Refraining from going into detail, Areva CEO Anne Lauvergeon asserted in November 2010 that the cost of electricity from this power plant will be below ₹4 per Kilowatt hour.

 A consortium of French financial institutions will finance this project as a loan.
 Both French and Indian government will give sovereign guarantee for this loan.
 The extent of guarantee will depend on what portion of the cost the French credit will cover.
 The Organisation for Economic Co-operation and Development (OECD) will govern the interest rates and other terms of agreement.
 Interest rates and other terms are under discussion.

 It is one of several nuclear power projects being undertaken in a thin strip of coast of Raigad, Ratnagiri and Sindhudurg districts.
 The total power generating capacity proposed on a narrow strip of coastal land 50 km to 90 km km wide and 200 km long is around 33,000 MW.
 The prospect of nuclear power generation in India received a boost after the Indo US Civilian Nuclear Agreement became operational in October 2008.
 India has also signed similar agreements with France and Russia.

 In April 2021, EDF submitted a binding technico-commercial offer to NPCIL, setting out the conditions under which the project could be taken forward as part of "a long-term partnership between the French and Indian nuclear industries", and enabling discussions aimed at reaching a binding framework agreement "in the coming months".
 EDF would provide the technology but would not be an investor; NPCIL would be in charge of construction.

+In December 2022, the environmental clearance for the project expired.
+Minister of state of science and technology, Dr Jitendra Singh told the Parliament in March 2025, that it is under renewal and after which, the plants construction is expected to begin.
+He also said that the reactors have been upgraded to 1730 MW each and the installed capacity has been raised to 10,380MW.